 For the wider curriculum, we assess against the National Curriculum objectives, skills progression components and sticky knowledge for each subject that has been taught that term.
 Assessments are made throughout the term and are finalised at the end of each term.
 Often a subject is taught in a continuous block of learning, to enable children to delve deeper into a subject and broaden their knowledge through unbroken learning.
 These final assessments would be made at the end of the block.
 Sticky Knowledge is revisited throughout the term using Sticky Knowledge Organisers.
-When our Long-term Memory Scrapbooks are introduced, children will record their 'sticky knowledge' independent learning in these and discuss what they have learnt with their teacher.
+Children use their Long-term Memory Scrapbooks to record their 'sticky knowledge' independent learning and discuss what they have learnt with their peers and teacher.
 This will also contribute to assessment judgements.

 See below for examples of our assessment documentation for the wider curriculum.

 Subject Leaders monitor their subject four times a year through our new cyclical system.

 1. Planning and Book Look Check - (Teaching Staff collaboration with subject lead managing)

 2. Lesson Observation, including book drop-in and in class pupil chat.
 (Subject Lead release time)

 3. Formal Book Look and Pupil Learning Conference - (Subject Lead release time)